 The cybersecurity debate is one of the most significant and hot debates in 2021.
-Given that most businesses are looking to move their presence online, it is essential to take security measures like SSL/TLS and SSH protocols seriously.
-Although both SSH and SSL/TLS are used to authenticate data, they also encrypt data transmission between two systems to keep it safe.
-Despite having certain similarities, there are many differences that you need to understand between the two.
-So, let’s take a look:
+Given that most businesses are looking to move their presence online, it is essential to take security measures like SSL and SSH protocols seriously.
+Although both SSH and SSL are used to authenticate data, they also encrypt data transmission between two systems to keep it safe.

 What is SSH?